Jump to content Jump to search

 You have passed the First Section of the Dental Examination if the grade in each subject is at least "adequate".

-The First Section of the Dental Examination may be repeated twice.
-A further repetition is not permitted even after studying dentistry again.
+The first section of the dental examination can be repeated twice.
+A further retake is not permitted, even if you have studied dentistry again.